 With railroad tracks paralleling the south shore and Highway 58 following the north side, some ear plugs can help light sleepers.

-When to go Fishing at Odell Lake
+When to go Fishing

 If you plan to go after kokanee with jigs, the method that is most likely to result in limits, stick to the early part of the prime season, especially from early May well into June.